 - it can prove you are at fault because you acted deliberately, or with ‘gross negligence’ and failed to protect your details that allowed the transaction.

-Are we covered by our insurance?
+Are we covered by our business insurance?

 policies were not originally designed for social engineering fraud.
 To claim under a policy there is typically a requirement for a ‘theft’ to occur.
 However, if you authorise the transaction, you have in effect voluntarily given the fraudster your money.

-Social engineering has been a problem area over the last several years because of the significant increase in frauds.
+Social engineering fraud has been a problem area over the last several years because of the significant increase in frauds.
 There have been a number of insurance claims challenged under ‘funds transfer fraud’ coverage extensions, however the requirement for a 'theft' to occur was not met.

 If cover for social engineering fraud is not affirmative and unambiguous, insurers most probably did not intend to cover this relatively new type of fraud and may attempt to avoid a claim.